Skip to main content.

 A copy of map first drawn in the snow by Ac Ko Mok Ki, a Siksika leader, in the winter of 1801, which represented nearly 200,000 square miles of the North American continent.Hudson's Bay Company Archives, Archives of Manitoba, Peter Fidler journals of exploration and survey, 1792-1806, G.1/25.

-Colonial maps do not only define the borders of new nations; they also define the stories those nations require to grow.
-At the very same time that Shanawdithit was committing the story of her people to paper, for example, a settler woman by the name of Emma Hart Willard was mapping a new narrative for the United States.
-The Connecticut-born Willard, an educator and activist, designed her maps to accompany her US history textbook, History of the United States, or TheRepublic of America, which was published in 1828.
-Whereas Shanawditith, at that time, was documenting the near-complete destruction of the her world, Willard was scaffolding a story of American national emergence.
+These maps do not only record features of the landscape; they also serve as the source of stories that nations require to continue to grow.
+At the very same time that Shanawdithit was committing the story of the destruction of her people to paper, for example, a settler woman by the name of Emma Hart Willard was mapping a new narrative for the young United States.
+The Connecticut-born Willard, an educator and activist, designed her maps to accompany her US history textbook, History of the United States, or The Republic of America, which was first published in 1828—the year that Shanawdithit began her captivity—and would go on to be reprinted every year until the 1860s, when the US Civil War would require wholesale revision to the nation's origin story, as the next chapter explores.

-From the "First Map" of 1578, which depicts the routes taken by European explorers—including John Cabot to Newfoundland, where he likely encountered the Beothuk—to the "Second Map" of 1620, which depicts the colony of Virginia along with an inset documenting the Pilgrims' landing at Plymouth Rock, and on to the final "Ninth Map" of 1826, which are told represents the present day, Willard presents a "cumulative statement of nationhood," as historian Susan Schulten (settler) describes it, one which enlists the knowledge-producing power of the map in the service of a national origin story.
-This story, as Willard herself explained in the preface to her book, would connect otherwise isolated events in history "by some common tie," and as a result, "contribute much… to the growth of wholesome national feeling."
+From Willard's "First Map or Map of 1578" , which depicts the routes taken by European explorers—including John Cabot to Newfoundland—to the "Second Map or Map of 1620 , which depicts the colony of Virginia (along with an inset documenting the Pilgrims' landing at Plymouth Rock), and onto the final "Ninth Map or Map of 1826" , which depicts the then-present day, Willard presents a “cumulative statement of nationhood,” as historian Susan Schulten explains, one which enlists the consolidating power of the map in the service of a story of America's national emergence.
+As Willard herself explains, her maps connect otherwise isolated historical “facts” in history and as a result, “contribute[s] much… to the growth of wholesome national feeling.”

 A map of the eastern half of the United States depicting the locations and movements of various indigenous tribes (or the “Wanderings of Aboriginal Tribes,” according to the map’s language).
 Tribe names are printed in bold, uppercase letters and circled with different colors, along with the paths of their movements.
 Near the five Great Lakes, there is a cluster of pink, green, and purple circles and lines, depicting a high number of peoples who lived and moved around this area.
 Purple, yellow, and pink lines spread out from that point and occupy land further west and south.